skip to main content

 Organisations will also need to ensure that they are familiar with any external guidance and legislation relevant to this decision-making, such as data protection duties and employment rights, where appropriate.

-In anticipation of the new code becoming effective, organisations should share this with staff and trustees, who should consider whether any changes need to be made to the organisation’s fundraising methods.
-If your organisation has any fundraising policies or any arrangements with fundraising partners, these should be reviewed in light of the new code and supporting guides.
+Now that the new code is effective, organisations should consider whether any changes need to be made to their fundraising methods, fundraising policies and any arrangements with fundraising partners.

 You can access the new code here.